Katzemew/AI-Internship/TASK_2/README.md

 # Tic Tac Toe AI Game (Unbeatable Mode)

 Welcome to the **Tic Tac Toe AI Game** — a Python-powered, Pygame-based graphical game where you play against an intelligent AI opponent.
-The game is built with features like Minimax decision-making algorithm and an interactive interface.
+The game is built with feature of Minimax decision-making algorithm and an interactive interface.

 ## How to Play